Dispatcher

 Arrange transport for people who have no other way of getting to health appointments safely and on time.

-Also known as: scheduled care coordinator, pts controller, patient transport service controller
+Also known as: scheduled care coordinator, PTS controller, patient transport service controller

 About the job